i-code-it-be/docs/reference/system/collections.md

 #### Fields

 This holds an array of initial fields used for the collection.
 You can use the same model as used in [Fields](/reference/system/fields.html) to submit fields here.
 This should also hold the primary key!
-If this is not present the collection will make a auto-incremented primary key field named id.
+If this is not present the collection will make an auto-incremented primary key field named id.

 ::: tip